 - Some of our pupils are in the process of having their assessment of special educational needs written for the first time, e.g. new nursery aged pupils and some pupils who transfer from other schools/local authorities.
 These pupils will still have an annual review type report prepared for them and a meeting to discuss progress with parents/carers, despite there being no statement to review.
 All pupils, wherever possible will be invited to attend and contribute to their annual review meeting. - All new pupils are assessed within two weeks of starting at Trinity Fields using a range of appropriate assessments.
-These will include Routes for Learning, PIVATS, P Levels/ National Curriculum levels, and may include the Foundation Phase Profile and relevant developmental profiles.
+These will include Routes for Learning and PIVATS and may include the Foundation Phase Profile and relevant developmental profiles.
 Thereafter these are assessed annually in May each year as part of the whole school assessment.
 See Appendix 3 for a copy of our assessment flowchart. - Each pupil has a Pupil Work Folder.
-See Appendix 4 for details of contents. - IEPs and individual targets are displayed in all classes, - Each year all pupils complete the Trinity Fields annual reading screening test (Appendix 5) and dependent on their score, where appropriate, their reading age is assessed using 'Reading Progress Tests' (Hodder and Stoughton) - Many of our pupils remain working towards Level 1 of the National Curriculum for many years, sometimes throughout their time at school.
+See Appendix 4 for details of contents. - IEPs and individual targets are displayed in all classes. - Many of our pupils remain working towards Level 1 of the National Curriculum for many years, sometimes throughout their time at school.
 We do not feel this demonstrates fairly our pupils' substantial progress in acquiring additional skills and knowledge during their school life.
-In partnership with the LA we have adopted the PIVATS assessment scheme which is a structured approach to assessing, tracking and measuring small steps in learning, and is used to assess all pupils in English, Maths, ICT, PSE, and Science for pupils up to Y10.
-Trinity Fields is working closely with the LA to lead the use of PIVATS for SRBs across the authority.

-- In addition to PIVATS, pupils working at working at P3 or below (and who are likely to remain at this level for a substantial part of their school life) are assessed using the Routes for Learning resources. - External accreditation takes place for all pupils aged 14-19.
-This includes: ASDAN, Agored Cymru and Duke of Edinburgh Award.
+In partnership with the LA we have adopted the PIVATS assessment scheme which is a structured approach to assessing, tracking and measuring small steps in learning, and is used to assess all pupils in English and Maths for pupils up to Y10.
+Trinity Fields is working closely with the LA to lead the use of PIVATS for SRBs across the authority. - In addition to PIVATS, pupils working at working at P3 or below (and who are likely to remain at this level for a substantial part of their school life) are assessed using the Routes for Learning resources. - External accreditation takes place for all pupils aged 14-19.
+This includes: ASDAN, AQA and Duke of Edinburgh Award.
 All pupils in the 14-19 department work towards an accredited course in Literacy and Numeracy. - Each pupil has a Learning Profile kept by the class teacher and teaching assistants.
 This is a record of past IEPs and annual reviews for the Key Stage, any therapy assessments and programmes and any other relevant current information about a pupils learning.
-A full copy of pupil records is kept in the main office. - The majority of our pupils have reading record books, which give details of their progress with reading or their responses to books, pictures and stories. - Pupils' work and workbooks are marked and dated, with every third piece using marking stickers, following our Marking Policy; they provide vital evidence of learning and progress.
-All pupils also have a virtual file, in which video and photographic evidence is stored. - All pupils have IEPs which follow the 'Keys to Success- Going for Gold' system, which is specific to Trinity Fields.
+A full copy of pupil records is kept in the main office.

+- The majority of our pupils have reading record books, which give details of their progress with reading or their responses to books, pictures and stories. - Pupils' work and workbooks are marked and dated, with every third piece using marking stickers, following our Marking Policy; they provide vital evidence of learning and progress.
+All pupils also have a virtual file, in which video and photographic evidence is stored. - All pupils have IEPs which follow the 'Going for Gold' system, which is specific to Trinity Fields.
 This incorporates 3 annual aims, which are broken down into termly targets.
 Targets are set in conjunction with therapists and specialist staff where appropriate.
-Progress is recorded termly and feeds into the end of year 'Keys to Success- Going for Gold' award celebrations.
+Progress is recorded termly and feeds into the end of year 'Going for Gold' award celebrations.

-Target Setting
+Next Steps Target Setting

-- IEP targets are set termly for each pupil based on their annual targets. - Following whole school assessments in May of each year, teachers predict expected PIVATS grades for each pupil in English, Maths and PSD in conjunction with the assessment coordinator.
-The extensive PIVATS database is used as starting point for setting the targets, along with knowledge of the pupil and their individual stories.
-Using comparisons between expected and actual pupil achievement it is possible to plan for school development and whole school target setting. - Pupils who are working within Routes for Learning are set individual targets based on their Routemap progress.
+- IEP targets are set termly for each pupil based on their annual targets and Statements/ IDPs. - Following whole school assessments in May of each year, teachers set 'Next steps for English and Maths. - Pupils who are working within Routes for Learning are set individual targets based on their Routemap progress.